hugo53/hugo53.github.io/_posts/2013-10-07-understanding-pdf-in-ios-deeply.md

 	0 Tw % Set word spacing
 	ET

-In the above block, you can see _Tf_, _Tm_, _Tc_, _Tw_ are four operators which define how display the excerpt _Set text font and size_.
+In the above block, you can see _Tf_, _Tm_, _Tc_, _Tw_ are four operators which define what font (and font size), text matrix, character spacing, word spacing are used.
 In clearly words, if you want to read and do some processing task relate to pdf content such as highlight word or bolding word, you must handle as much as possible operators to get exactly text block information for making your job be accurate as your desire.
 You may need to check [**operator table**](http://my.safaribooksonline.com/book/office-and-productivity-applications/0321304748/operator-summary/app01) to know more about pdf operator.

 ### Scanner Stack
 Stack is data structure to store PDF Objects when PDF file is being read.
 Prefix strategy is the method to read objects from object stack.
 Below is an example.